Rise of the Drones: Flying Over Newton and Registration Requirements Reinstated

 Flying Over Newton

 First, in September 2017, a federal court in Massachusetts struck down portions of a municipal drone ordinance.
 In Singer v.
 City of Newton, an individual drone operator challenged a local ordinance which required registration with the municipality before a drone could be flown over any portion of the municipality; required drones to maintain an altitude of least 400 feet over private and municipal property unless the operator received permission to fly lower; and prohibited any drone flights beyond the operator’s visual line of sight.
 The objective of this ordinance was to protect privacy and prevent nuisances and other disturbances.
-These concerns are not speculative, which the Retail Law Advisor has discussed in earlier posts.
+These concerns are not speculative, which the Retail Law Advisor has discussed previously.

 Nevertheless, the court struck down portions of the ordinance because it intruded on the FAA’s authority to register pilotless aircraft and regulate the navigable airspace under the FAA Modernization and Reform Act of 2012.
 In addition, the court explained that the altitude restrictions effectively “eliminate any drone use in the confines of the city, absent prior permission.
 This thwarts not only the FAA's objectives, but also those of Congress for the FAA to integrate drones into the national airspace.”
 The court did not address the ordinance’s provisions concerning reckless or negligent drone use and the use of drones for surveillance.
 However, the court explained that that state or local regulation of drone use was permitted in specific areas, including privacy and safety—as long as those regulations did not conflict with the FAA’s authority.